GVonB/GVonB/README.md

 ---

 ### 🔧 Currently Working On
-- Extending **Slope Search** with performance improvements, user authentication, and new metrics
+- Extending **Slope Search** with performance improvements, user authentication, and new features
 - Improving my React/TypeScript fluency
 - Designing small creative tools for web and desktop